mariamills/Bootstrap-website/README.md

 # Bootstrap-website

-A frontend website created using Bootstrap 5.
+A front-end website created using Bootstrap 5.

 Screenshot(s):